 Cyber attacks on small businesses are on the rise, however, studies show that many business owners still are not prepared to deal with potential breaches.
 While large businesses can dedicate resources to cybersecurity, small businesses face the same cybersecurity challenges and threats with limited resources, capacity, and personnel.
 Forty-three percent of all attacks worldwide were targeted at small businesses with less than 250 employees, according to the cybersecurity firm Symantec’s annual Internet Security Threat Report, released in April 2016.
-Additionally, the U.S. National Cyber Security Alliance found that 60% of small companies are unable to sustain their business over six months after a cyber attack.
-These statistics show that small businesses can no longer afford to sit back and hope that it won’t happen to them.
+Further, there was a 424 percent increase in new breaches against small businesses in 2018.
+This statistic shows that small businesses can no longer afford to sit back and hope that it won’t happen to them.
 To survive in the online economy, it is extremely important that small businesses develop a cybersecurity strategy, and the Florida SBDC is here to help.

 How We Can Help